willandersson1/PD-NJODE-CONVEX/README.md

 This will create a new folder with an appropriate name that will store the results, along with plots, metrics, checkpoints, etc.

-The other flags you can use as follows, although they are also documented in the code.
+The other flags you can use are as follows, although they are also documented in the code.
 Additionally, parallel training is possible.

 List of all flags:
 - **params**: name of the params list (defined in config.py) to use for parallel run